General says attacks by foreign hackers are 'clarion call' - WTMJ

 WASHINGTON (AP) — The U.S. Cyber Command conducted more than two dozen operations aimed at preventing interference in last November’s presidential election, the general who leads the Pentagon’s cyber force said Thursday.

-Gen. Paul Nakasone, in prepared remarks to the Senate Armed Services Committee, did not describe the nature of the operations but said they were designed “to get ahead of foreign threats before they interfered with or influenced our elections in 2020.”
-He said the operations reflected a “more active approach to our adversaries.”
+Gen. Paul Nakasone did not describe the nature of the operations in testimony to the Senate Armed Services Committee but said they were designed “to get ahead of foreign threats before they interfered with or influenced our elections in 2020.”

 A U.S. intelligence assessment released last week said that neither Russia nor any other nation manipulated votes or conducted cyberattacks that affected the outcome of the vote.